vikramguna/M1_projectgoals/1_Requirements/README.md

 4.THREADS

      - Due to leakage of contact password, fraud can take place easily.

+## 4W's and 1H's
+1.WHO

+    - Everyone can manage the contacts data of add contact,edit,delete and see the history of conversation.
+2.WHAT

+    - Its made for store contacts and edit contacts.
+3.WHERE

+    - The user can access the contact management system using any C compiler.
+4.WHY

+    - This application helps the user to add contacts,delete and edit contact.
+5.HOW

+    -The implementation of this application is done using C programming language.

 ## High Level Requirements
 |Test Id  | Description |Exp I/P  |Exp O/P  |Act O/P  |Test Type  |